A great day with the Bremer Bay Orca

 orca spy hopping

-From the water level up; White-Faced Storm Petrels, Wilson Storm Petrels, Flesh-Footed Shearwaters, Shy Albatross’s, Indian Yellow Nosed Albatross’s and a single Wandering Albatross.
-We were also joined by a slightly rarer bird.
-A Great Shearwater.
-The white-rumped and white-collared shearwater was cleaning its feathers on the surface, trying to blend in with the other birds.
+The air above Bremer Bay was as busy as the water below.
+Our expedition turned into an extraordinary showcase of seabird diversity.
+From the water level upward, we spotted White-Faced Storm Petrels, Wilson Storm Petrels, Flesh-Footed Shearwaters, Shy Albatrosses, Indian Yellow Nosed Albatrosses, and even a solitary Wandering Albatross.
+Adding to the excitement was a slightly rarer sighting—a Great Shearwater.
+This white-rumped, white-collared shearwater was seen cleaning its feathers on the surface, trying to blend in with its feathered counterparts.

-From our Bird Experts, Plaxy Barratt and Daniel Mantle –
+According to our Bird Experts, Plaxy Barratt and Daniel Mantle:

 “Great Shearwaters breed in the South Atlantic Ocean and mostly spend winter in the North Atlantic (that’s at least two oceans away!!).
 Off the shelf of Bremer is the only location in Australia that Great Shearwaters semi-regularly visit.
 This sighting is our TENTH for Bremer Bay, and the ELEVENTH for W.A.”